github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-javascript.rst

   let y = decodeURIComponent(x); // add taint flow from 'x' to 'y'

-This flow is already recognized by the CodeQL JS analysis, but this is how it could be added with an extension:
+Note that this flow is already recognized by the CodeQL JS analysis, but for this example, you could use the following data extension:

 .. code-block:: yaml